morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 [Install]
 WantedBy=multi-user.target
 ```
-Note that the 'Environment=' line and 'ExecStart=' line have been modified.
+Note that the 'Environment=' line and 'ExecStart=' lines have been modified.

 -----